 The Minnesota Vikings joined the NFL as an expansion team in 1960 and despite a lackluster 2018-19, the Vikings have big potential heading into the new season.

 For sports gamblers, there are lots of question marks, including how the Vikings will be able to deal with a stacked NFC North division that includes powerhouse teams like the Chicago Bears and the Green Bay Packers.

 In this Minnesota Vikings team guide, we’ll explore the team’s past and present situation and also make a few predictions about what is likely to happen this coming season.
 We’ll cover lots of ground, including:

-- Stats and tips that can help you win more betting on the Vikings in 2019.
+- Stats and tips that can help you win more betting on the Vikings.

 - The team’s most impressive and memorable accomplishments.